DavidHe1127/david-test-module/README.md

 To streamline release process, we will use `semantic-release` to assist with this.

-## david-test-module

-It's a useless module with the purpose of experimenting npm packages releasing workflow.

-To streamline release process, we will use `semantic-release` to assist with this.

 ### Normal release workflow

 Same as what is currently in place.